Las Vegas Strip Must-See Attractions

 attractions on the Las Vegas Strip and downtown Las Vegas.
-You can use this article as a guide and attractions you want to see as your time permits.
+You can use this article as a guide and add other attractions you want to see as your time permits.
 Click on small pictures for a larger view.
-I recommend you Spend most of the first
+I Spend most of the first